In the ‘v_facebook_post’ data set, the ‘post_impressions_unique’ field is used for reach.

 - Creating a “Top 10 Posts by Reach” data table can be misleading.

-If you have further questions about Facebook social reach data, please reach out to Support.
-If you do not have Support hours, requests will be sent to the Account Director to scope out.
+If you have further questions about Facebook social reach data, please reach out to Support or your Client Success Manager.